Code-Institute-Submissions/jltps-Covid19-tracker_MayResub/README.md

 #### UI
 COVID-19 Tracker is not meant to be a source of extensive data content, but a quick to use page that instantly gives you a general awareness of the disease's evolution by highlighting the main stats.
-So the initial approach was to build a single page 'in-your-face' design with all the information clearly displaying on screen, complemented with visually rich images and interactive charts.
+So the initial approach was to build a single page 'in-your-face' design with all the information clearly displaying on screen, complemented with visually rich and interactive charts.

 ##### UI Refactoring
-During the development stage, while testing different display options I realized that in small screens could become somehow packed with lots of visual elements, mainly due to both the geo chart and timeline chart being displayed at the same time.
+During the development stage, while testing different display options I realized that in small screens the website could become somehow packed with lots of visual elements, mainly due to both the geo chart and timeline chart being displayed at the same time.
 So the solution found was to move all the search content to inside a pop-up modal box that displays the interactive search results and also all the specific stats and chart for the selected country.
 This makes for a much more visually appealing result while making the overall experience a lot better  for the user.